gribnoysup/single-page-app-perf-tips/application/README.md

 All other reducers are structured in the ducks pattern, that means that every single file contains everything related to one domain: action types, action creators, selectors, reducer and connect function.

+## Build

+To build application, install all application dependencies and then run `npm run build`

+## Start

+To start production application server, build the application first and then run `npm run start`

+## Development

+To start application in development mode, run `npm run dev` or `npm run start -- --dev`